Blarney: Square

 The Square in the centre of the village is a grass field where Blarney locals and townspeople sometimes congregate during the summer.
 Several attempts to develop the square, over the years, have always been met with stiff objection from the locals.
 Previously, the square was used for markets.

 Transport

 Blarney formerly had its own narrow gauge railway station.
 The Cork and Muskerry Light Railway linked Blarney (CMLR) railway station with Cork; it opened in 1887 but closed on 29 December 1934.
-As of 2016, a proposed new station at Blarney (originally due for service some years previously on the Dublin-Cork railway line) remains in the proposal phase.
+As of 2016, a proposed new station at Blarney (originally due for service some years previously on the Dublin-Cork railway line) remained in the proposal phase.

 The town is served by a number of Bus Éireann services, including the number 215 bus every half an hour from Mahon Point via Cork city centre and the number 235 bus from Cork city at a lesser frequency.

 The nearest airport is Cork Airport.